 FOUR CORNERS FEDERAL LANDS INTERNSHIP PROGRAM (FC-FLIP)

-*We will open accepting applications for the 2017 fc-flip internship program on 09 January of 2017* please check back for more information
+*We will OPen applications for the 2017 fc-flip internship program soon please check back for more information*

 FC-FLIP Connects regional college students and recent graduates with resource managers to gain the knowledge and skills – hands-on – of what it means to work with or for a federal agency.
 Whether interns, also known as Flippers, participate in natural, recreation, or cultural resource management, a major goal of the program is to better prepare the next generation of agency personnel.